realworldocaml/book/en/sexprs.md

 ((typ ocamltop)(name sexpr/example_load.topscript)(part 1))
 ```

-Note that the comments were dropped from the file upon reading.
-This is
-expected, since there's no place in the `Sexp.t` type to store comments.

 If we introduce an error into our s-expression, by, say, creating a
 file `broken_example.scm` which is `example.scm` without open-paren in
 front of `bar`, we'll get a parse error: